 An estimated 1 billion people are infected worldwide.
 Ascariasis occurs in people of all ages, though children are affected more severely than adults.

-If there is a blockage of the intestine caused by a large number of worms, endoscopy may be used to remove the worms.
+If there is a blockage of the intestine caused by a large number of worms, a procedure called endoscopy may be used to remove the worms.
 In rare cases, surgery is needed.

 People who are treated for roundworms should be checked again in 3 months.
 This involves examining the stools to check for eggs of the worm.
 If eggs are present, treatment should be given again.

 Most people recover from symptoms of the infection, even without treatment.
 But they may continue to carry the worms in their body.

 Complications can be caused by adult worms that move to certain organs, such as the:

 If the worms multiply, they can block the intestine.

 - Blockage in the bile ducts of the liver

 - Blockage in the intestine